albertofont/teradataml-docs/teradataml_user_guide/08_teradataml_DataFrame_Column.md

 | 4 | cosh() | Returns the hyperbolic cosine value. |
 | 5 | sinh() | Returns the hyperbolic sine value |
 | 6 | tanh() | Returns the hyperbolic tangent value. |

-### Hyperbolic Functions
-See the Hyperbolic Functions section of Teradata Package for Python Function Reference, B700-4008) at https://docs.teradata.com/ for detailed description and usage examples of these functions.
-Hyperbolic Functions supported by DataFrame Column